 The user can specify a line length which is compatible with the device to which his output file is going to.
 Otherwise, long lines may be truncated.
-Table 7-2 shows the output commonly used with EDITR and the number of characters per line each supports.
+Table A-2 shows the output commonly used with EDITR and the number of characters per line each supports.
 The user should remember that because of the two space convention used in displays, printed lines may be 74 characters.

-Table 7-2.
-Maximum Line Lengths for Common Devices COMMENTS LINE LENGTHS DEVICE Punched Cards 80 Characters \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ 72 - 80 Characters CRT \ \ \ \ \ \ \ \ \ \ \ \ \ \ Magnetic Tape 150 Characters Default maximum length supported by EDITR 72 Characters Longer lines will encounter TTY Device printing problems Default maximum length supported 150 Characters Paper Tape by EDITR Default maximum length supported 150 Characters Disc by EDITR . . . . . . . . . .
-Line Printer 80 - 132 Characters Number of characters varies with printer model.
+Table A-2.
+Maximum Line Lengths for Common Devices DEVICE LINE LENGTHS COMMENTS Punched Cards 80 Characters 72 - 80 Characters CRT Magnetic Tape 150 Characters Default maximum length supported by EDITR 72 Characters TTY Device Longer lines will encounter printing problems 150 Characters Default by EDITR Paper Tape Default maximum length supported 150 Characters Disc Default maximum length supported by EDITR Line Printer 80 - 132 Characters Number of characters varies with printer model.
 Consult appropriate manual for your printer.

-7-7 EDITR PROMPT CHARACTER
+A-7 EDITR PROMPT CHARACTER